Test weight for Canadian grains

 Conversion to larger volumes

 Following the test weight procedures, a weight is obtained for the 0.5 litre volume of grain.
 However, the weight of grain in a 0.5 litre container must be converted to more meaningful volumes that are much greater than a 0.5 litre.
+There are 2 methods for converting test weight to larger volumes.

 - Date modified: